shadmankhan/buyAndSell-reactApp/README.md

 Backend:
 - For database, mongoDB has been used throught the project with `mongoose`.
-- `dotenv` and `cors` are used to be able to access the environment variables and to prevent the URL interference from cross-origin.
+- `dotenv` and `cors` are used to be able to access the environment variables and to prevent the URL interference from cross-origin respectively.
-- `nodemon` has been used as develop dependency, to make our server running while while continuous development.
+- `nodemon` has been used as developer dependency, to make our server running while continuous development.
 - Express router is used for backend routing.

-### Features
+### Features:

 - User can register.
 - User can login by using the credentials he used at the time of registration.